Doravado/samuel_portfolio/index.md

 <br/>

-# iFood Customer Data EDA
+# 👤iFood Customer Data EDA

 - Created a new column as the unique identifier.
 Made a boxplot for each column and removed the outlier data.
 Visualized each column’s data distribution with histograms.